Guilt is Free, Pride is Impossible

 Others feeling pride

-I heard one person telling me she made a simple chrome extension for herself as a fun project.
+I heard one person telling me she wrote some simple software for herself as a fun project.
 She used it for a while, shared it with a few friends.
 Then later, it later got popular somehow, and even got used in some clinical trial.
-And she just feels guilty that people are using what she considers a badly written extension.
-Wants it to be taken down and not used by anyone.
+But instead of feeling pride, she mostly just feels guilty that people are using what she considers a badly written extension.
+Wants it to be taken down from the internet and not used by anyone.

-I guess feel that she should not feel guilty, that she just provided a net-positive thing, that other extentions are not as good as she imagines.
+I guess feel that she should not feel guilty, that she just provided a net-positive thing, that other extensions are not as good as she imagines.

 But at the same time, I would feel the same way in her shoes too.

-I spent most of my life just vibing, doing things for me, doing whatever the most obvious next action is.
+I spent most of my life just vibing, doing things for me, doing whatever the most obvious next action is, making things just good enough for me.
 And it feels undeserved to be praised for something I don’t think I deserve to be praised for.
 Or thinking that I might have actually made things worse.

 My impossible criteria